 Hi there!
 Thank you for visiting.
-I’m Julie, a 50-something life coach and writer living in the middle of the lower peninsula of Michigan.
+I’m Julie, a 50-something writer and coach living in the middle of the lower peninsula of Michigan.
 As a coach, people say I am

 - warm and natural,

 Coaching starts with a free consultation called a discovery session.
 Contact me to learn more.

 I’m a Pisces with Virgo Rising.
 That means I create a mean to-do list, but abandon the list to follow intuitive suggestions that eventually complete a slightly altered to-do list.

 I was a majorette and pom-pom girl in high school.

 For a few years I blogged at WordStorm Casserole about the “hot pot” of my life as a reader, writer, darned good cook, dreamer, and mystic-in-training.
 That “mystic-in-training” phrase means I love all things spiritual like meditation, mindfulness, and the pursuit of becoming an authentic person.
 It also means I’ve participated in things like sweat lodges, Wicca circles, and worked at the renowned Omega Institute for Holistic Studies.